sonic-net/SONiC/doc/mgmt/Management Framework.md

 The following steps are to be followed when a new CLI is to be added.
 1. Create an XML file that defines CLI command and parameters that the command requires.
 2. Define the CLI help string to be displayed and datatype for the parameters.
 New parameter types (PTYPES), macros, and entities can be defined and used in the XML files.
 Valid XML tags are defined in the `sonic-clish.xsd` file.
-3. Add the shell commands to `<ACTION>` tag to run the wrapper script with the Swagger client method name and parameters
+3. Add the shell commands to `<ACTION>` tag to run the wrapper script with the OpenAPI client method name and parameters
 4. Add the code to the wrapper script to construct the payload in `generate_body()` and handle the response
 5. For ‘show’ commands, create a Jinja template to format the output

 ##### 3.2.2.2 REST Client SDK

-Framework provides swagger-codegen generated Python client SDK.
+Framework provides OpenAPI-codegen generated Python client SDK.
 Developers can generate client SDK code in other programming languages from the OpenAPI definitions as required.

-Client applications can use swagger generated client SDK or any other REST client tool to communicate with the REST server.
+Client applications can use OpenAPI generated client SDK or any other REST client tool to communicate with the REST server.

 ##### 3.2.2.3 gNMI Client